Updated 1st January 2019

 Principal 10: Communicating governance and performance matters with shareholders and wider stakeholders

 Communications with shareholders are given high priority and we proactively promote engagement through a range of measures.
 More details of which are provided earlier in this document about how Anpario seek to engage with and understand Shareholders and wider Stakeholders.
-Following the adoption of the QCA Code further disclosures will be included in the next Annual Report such as; the work undertaken by Board committees in the year, the audit committee report and the remuneration committee report.

 |1||Accept Financial Statements and Statutory Reports||Passed|